 The Denham Court precinct includes the suburbs of Leppington and Denham Court.
-The precinct is bounded by (from the north in a clockwise direction) Camden Valley Way, The South-West Rail Link, Zouch Road, Campbelltown Road, Denham Court Road and the Upper Canal.
-There are no agricultural land uses occurring in this area.
+The precinct is bounded by (from the north in a clockwise direction) Bringelly Road, Camden Valley Way, The South-West Rail Link, Zouch Road, Campbelltown Road, Denham Court Road, Camden Valley Way, and Cowpasture Road.

-The Denham Court portion of the precinct is serviced by Sydney Water drinking water, but not sewerage, and is largely characterised by rural-residential uses on large lots accentuated by scenic lands and the Jehovah's Witness headquarters along Zouch Road.
+The Denham Court portion of the precinct is characterised by rural-residential uses on large lots accentuated by scenic lands.
 Long views of the Sydney CBD and Blue Mountains from properties along Fox Valley Road and properties on the ridgeline in Leppington are afforded by the precinct's elevated position.
 This prominent ridgeline also forms a green backdrop, which is visible from several areas in the east and west of the LGA.
 Maintaining this green backdrop is important in preserving amenity to areas beyond Denham Court.